vuvuvo0303/class-booking-room/README.md

-This is project of team strongest
+This is a project by Team Strongest.

 ```